urakubo/communication_between_Atsumi_Urakubo/README.md

 ## Basic procedure

 Simulation and analyses are conducted on the base directory.
-Executable programs (main_xxx.py files) refers utility programs in the src directory and NEURON models in the model directory.
+Executable programs (main_xxx.py files) refers to utility programs in the src directory and NEURON models in the model directory.

 #### .py files to check when starting a simulation